Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Conclusion

 We have performed a systematic comparison of the bands and Fermi surfaces for these three solutions.
 The three solutions present two Hubbard bands associated to the two eigenvalues of the method.
 COM1 is not renormalized by the interactions.
 COM2 has two hole pockets whatever the doping.
 Roth only has one hole pocket but a second small one appears close to half filling at $(\pi, \pi)$, possibly because antiferromagnetism has been neglected.
 Both Roth and COM2 solutions are insulators at half filling because the chemical potential lies in between the two Hubbard bands.
 The density of states for the Roth solution does not present the usual quasiparticle peak at $\omega=0$ at half-filling and is in agreement with Determinantal quantum Monte-Carlo simulations.

 The particle-hole symmetry is respected with nearest-neighbour hoppings: we checked that all solutions verify particle-hole relations, including the Roth solution.
 This result is different from what was predicted by ref. \cite{avella_hubbard_1998}: a solution of this method can violate the Pauli principle and still be particle-hole symmetric.
 All solutions break the Luttinger close to half filling.
 This results is also in agreement with the determinantal quantum Monte-Carlo simulation \cite{osborne_fermi-surface_2020}.
 The Luttinger theorem is only proven for weakly interacting systems.
 We think the Roth solution is the most physical.
 Although there is a violation of the Pauli principle, this solution exhibits Fermi surfaces typical of strongly correlated materials such as cuprates, contrary to COM1 and COM2.
-The COM1 solution consists of two tight-binding dispersions splitted by U and is not renormalized by interactions, whereas COM2 presents a second hole pocket which is not observed in ARPES experiments for Bi2212 and LSCO.
+The COM2 solution presents a second hole pocket for every value of the electron density which is not observed in ARPES experiments for Bi2212 and LSCO.

 We extended the method to study d-wave superconductivity.
 Four composite operators are necessary to perform this study.
 The doubling of the basis leads to four eigenvalues, which are particle-hole symmetric because of the symmetry of the basis.
 We observed a gap opening at $(\pi, 0)$ for the COM2 and Roth solutions, of the order of the usual d-wave superconducting order parameter $\Delta_{ij}^d= \langle c_{i\up} c_{j \down} \rangle$.
 We only observe non zero superconductivity close to the Van Hove singularity.
 While this has already been predicted for the Roth solution \cite{calegari_superconductivity_2005}, we showed that the COM2 solution behaves the same.
 We observed two Van Hove singularities for the COM2 and Roth solutions: one in the hole-doped and one in the electron-doped regime.
 Both singularities are a consequence of a flat band at $(\pi,0)$.
 Lastly we noticed $\Delta^d=\langle c_{i\up} c_{j \down} \rangle$ is three or four times bigger than $\theta$. $\theta$ has no proportionnality to $\Delta^d$ because it includes both a superconducting and a charge channel when we try to decouple it.